Types of Bacteria

 Bacterial reproduction is complicated, but two key features that affect healthcare are:

-- Most bacteria can reproduce very rapidly, with one ‘parent’ cell dividing to create two identical ‘daughter’ cells in just 20 minutes in some cases.
+- Most bacteria can reproduce very rapidly.
+One ‘parent’ cell can divide to create two identical ‘daughter’ cells in just 20 minutes in some cases.

 - Bacterial reproduction only requires one cell, which splits into two, which both then split again to make four and so forth.
-It is possible for individual cells to transfer genes to other cells in the colony, such as a gene for antibiotic resistance, or to transfer genes even into another species.
+It is possible for individual cells to transfer genes to other cells in the colony.
+They can transfer a gene for antibiotic resistance, or to transfer genes even into another species.

 The type of bacteria causing an infection will usually influence the type of treatment given.
 Find out more about antibiotics, and about multidrug-resistant ‘superbugs’, which are very difficult to treat.